steveklabnik/rust_for_rubyists/book/chapter-02.md

 (Note: If you're reading this close to release, Homebrew may not have 0.10 yet, you can use brew install --HEAD rust to get master, which will be close.)

+As with all of Homebrew, this is a community-maintained package.
+Please review the contents of packages before totally trusting what's inside of them.

 ### Linux